- Note 1

 Return to note 5 referrer

 - Note 7

-supra, footnote 1, at 724 and 754.
-As well, at 754, the Court stated that a valid claim against one country of nationality will not fail if the claimant is denied protection (for example, by being denied admittance) by another country of which he or she is a national.
+Ward, supra, note 1, at 724 and 754.
+As well, at 754, the Court stated that a valid claim against one country of nationality will not fail if the claimant is denied protection (for example, by being denied admittance) by another country of which they are a national.